 - Are all of our demands even necessary?

-The best thing you can do if you want to feel secure in a relationship is put less pressure on your partner to make you feel that way, and take more responsibility themselves.
+The best thing you can do if you want to feel secure in a relationship is put less pressure on your partner to make you feel that way, and take more responsibility yourself.

 They shouldn’t have to text you every single moment, or tell you every single plan and their constant whereabouts.
 They also shouldn’t have to always say the right things and constantly fill you with love, to make you feel loved (and therefore secure.)